criipto/docs-old/signatures/dotnet-core-v3.md

 }
 ```

-In the example above, `jwtToken.RawPayload` will contain information about a user who signed the document, and a base64-encoded PDF with the seal.
+In the example above, `jwtToken.RawPayload` will contain information about the user that signed the document, and a base64-encoded PDF with the seal.
 Below is an example of a `jwtToken.RawPayload` retrieved from one of the test users.

 ```
 {